View Source Moar

 Moar.Map

-• atomize_key, atomize_keys, and deep_atomize_keys convert keys in a map from strings to atoms, and stringify_keys does the opposite.
+• atomize_key, atomize_keys, and deep_atomize_keys convert keys in a map from strings to atoms, while stringify_keys and deep_stringify_keys do the opposite.

 • deep_take takes a list of keys and {key, nested_key} tuples to take from nested maps.